 overhead image of a pot of spicy rigatoni with peas topped with shredded Parmesan

-Other meatless One Pot Pasta recipes to try
+Other Meatless One Pot Pasta Recipes to Try

 If this One-Pot Spicy Rigatoni has won over your taste buds, brace yourself for more one-pot wonders!
 We’ve got a lineup of recipes that are bound to be the next stars in your culinary repertoire.